MIRTK/DrawEM/README.md

 Draw-EM Segmentation Software
 ==========================================

-Draw-EM is a package of MIRTK developed by Antonios Makropoulos and the [BioMedIA](https://biomedia.doc.ic.ac.uk/) research group.
+Draw-EM (Developing brain Region Annotation With Expectation-Maximization) is a package of MIRTK developed by Antonios Makropoulos and the [BioMedIA](https://biomedia.doc.ic.ac.uk/) research group.
 It provides a collection of command-line tools as well as pipelines for the segmentation of developing brain MR images.